art-institute-of-chicago/data-aggregator/docs/README.md

 * JSON data in a unified, normalized format for all of our public institutional data
 * Navigate relationships across systems
 * Ability to "include" related data, so you don't have to make multiple calls
-* Ability to specify the fields returned by any query
+* Ability to search across all data

-## Conventions

-Following are some general conventions we've used in our API.
-You can look at information on our [endpoints](ENDPOINTS.md) and [fields](FIELDS.md) to learn more.

 ### Endpoints

 * All endpoint resources are plural, e.g. /artworks, /books or /events
 * Multiple-word resource routes are hyphenated, e.g. /tour-stop
 * URL paths only contain nouns.
 The HTTP method is used as the verb describing an action (GET /artworks, POST /books, DELETE /events/3, etc.)
 * Single record results are formatted as:
   ```